trelliscope/trelliscope/README.md

 This scratches the surface of the functions found in the package.
 By beginning with [this tutorial](https://trelliscope.org/trelliscope/articles/trelliscope.html), you can dive deeper into topics including:

 - Creating and viewing data frames of visualizations created in R (e.g. ggplot2, htmlwidgets)
-- Fine control over metadata
+- Adding interactivity with additional variables and metadata
-- Setting the initial view of the app
+- Setting initial and pre-defined views
-- Providing a set of pre-determined views for the user to
 - Specifying user inputs that can be collected for labeling and capturing insights and domain knowledge
 - Embedding the interactive visualizations in common output formats
+- Visualizing very large datasets

 [**Get started with the tutorial**](https://trelliscope.org/trelliscope/articles/trelliscope.html)